qteatime/kate/_sources/user/manual/security/philosophy.rst.txt

 what data it can access.
 This is true even for phone apps, which are :term:`sandboxed <sandboxing>`, and thus limited in what they can do.

-This is made worse when a video game (or app) has internet access.
+The issue is worse when a video game (or app) has internet access.
 Now, whatever information it has managed to access can travel outside of your computer and to someone else, without your consent, or, really, even without your knowledge.
-Given that people have more of their lives stored in their computers nowadays privacy is a much bigger concern now.
+Given that people have more of their lives stored in their computers nowadays, privacy is a much bigger concern now.

 There are a few different ways of addressing this problem, but Kate just picks the simplest one to explain: no cartridge in Kate has access to the internet, and no cartridge in Kate has access to your device's storage.
-In essence, what this means is that the only data a cartridge can read is what you provide them with, and the only thing they can do with this data is process locally—they can never make any piece of data leave your device, unless you specifically give the cartridge more permissions.
+In essence, what this means is that the only data a cartridge can read is what you provide them with, and the only thing they can do with this data is process locally—they can never make any piece of data leave your device by themselves—you, specifically, have to give the cartridge more permissions.

 Feeling safe by knowing what's happening